 For guitarists that love to play with pedals, buffer pedals may seem unexciting and, in some cases, useless.
 However, these pedals could make or break a pedalboard, depending on a few factors, of course.

-Are buffer pedals necessary and where do they go in a signal chain?
-Buffer pedals are often not necessary when connecting a guitar straight into an amp and even when using a few pedals.
+Are buffer pedals necessary, and where do they go in a signal chain?
+Buffer pedals are often unnecessary when connecting a guitar straight into an amp and even when using a few pedals.
 However, having a good buffer pedal at a low-signal-level point in the signal chain can make or break the sound and tone of a guitar through a pedalboard.

 What Does Buffer Mean In Terms Of Effects Pedals?

-A buffer, when dealing with guitar pedals, is an active electronic circuit that keeps a guitar signal level strong and its frequency profile intact.
+When dealing with guitar pedals, a buffer is an active electronic circuit that keeps a guitar signal level strong and its frequency profile intact.
 In other words, it’s a circuit that preserves tone.